 - Network Policy This option advertises network policy configuration information, aiding in the discovery and diagnosis of VLAN configuration mismatches on a port.
 Improper network policy configurations frequently result in voice quality degradation or complete service disruption.
 (Default: Enabled) - MED-Location Civic Address Configures information for the location of the attached device included in the MED TLV field of advertised messages, including the country and the device type. - Country The two-letter ISO 3166 country code in capital ASCII letters.
-(Example: DK, DE or US) - Device entry refers to The type of device to which the location applies: - Location of DHCP server. - Location of network element closest to client. - Location of client.
+(Example: DK, DE or US) - Device entry refers to The type of device to which the location applies: - Location of the DHCP server. - Location of the network element believed to be closest to the client. - Location of the client.
 (This is the default.)